Mahdi-Sajedi/Coding___Practice/2024-09-23/README.md

 - Java Command Line

   • The command line java compiler is called javac

   • Foo$Bar.class contains the bytecode for a Bar class defined inside of Foo

+  • The java command runs a program, and the argument is the class that contains main()

+-  Command line classpath

+  • javac -classpath foo.jar:/some/dir:.
+Bar.java